Morgan County is named for Daniel Morgan

 Jacksonville has contributed a remarkable number of leaders and innovators to the state and to the nation.

 Jacksonville also contributed three governors to Illinois – Joseph Duncan (served 1834-1838), Richard Yates (served during the Civil War, 1861-1865), and Richard Yates, Jr. (1901-1905).
-Governor Duncan’s home still stands within Duncan Park on West State Street.
+Governor Duncan’s home still stands at the north edge of Duncan Park on West State Street.

 In 1864, Dr. Greene Vardiman Black, the father of modern dentistry, began his Jacksonville practice which would continue for 34 years.
-His Jacksonville office has been reconstructed as an exhibit in the Smithsonian Institute.